jameskychoi/Electrical-Vehicle-Charging-Station/README.md

- # Locations of Electrical Vehicle Charging Stations in New South Wales, Australia
+ # Locations of electrical vehicle charging stations in New South Wales, Australia
 ## There are currently 58 charging stations in NSW !
 (As of March 2022)
 ![EVCS_map](https://user-images.githubusercontent.com/62376291/157606753-87b567f7-36db-4baa-9172-627d9084db21.png)
 How many charging stations did you think there were before you knew this?
 One of my friends said one, which is actually not that far off, if you only look at CBD, there are 3 of them.